10 Deadly Public Speaking Mistakes and How to Avoid Them

 Focus on your own progress:

-• Develop your own style and leverage your unique strengths
+• Build your own style and lean on your natural strengths

 What to Do Instead

-• Practice enough to feel familiar with key points
+• Practise enough to feel familiar with your key points

-Balanced practice builds confidence, reinforces clarity, and allows you to adapt dynamically during your presentation.
+Balanced practice builds confidence and clarity, and leaves you free to adapt in the moment.

 Additional Tips to Elevate Your Presentation Skills

-• Engage your audience early: Start with a story, question, or surprising fact to capture attention
+• Engage early: open on a story, question or surprising fact to win attention fast.

-• Keep it simple: Avoid overcomplicating slides or transitions; clarity drives comprehension
+• Keep it simple: do not overcomplicate slides or transitions, because clarity drives understanding.

 Actionable Takeaways for Successful Presentations